María Guardiola

-María Guardiola Martín (born 5 December 1978) is a Spanish People's Party (PP) politician.
-She was elected the leader of the People's Party of Extremadura in 2022, to run as its lead candidate in the 2023 Extremaduran regional election.
+María Guardiola Martín (born 5 December 1978) is a Spanish People's Party (PP) politician serving as the President of the Autonomous Government of Extremadura since 2023.
+After two decades as a civil servant within the Government of Extremadura, Guardiola was elected to the city council in her hometown of Cáceres in 2015.

+Guardiola resigned from her city council seat in 2022 when she was elected leader of the People's Party of Extremadura, the first woman to lead one of Extremadura's two main parties.
+As its lead candidate in the 2023 Extremaduran regional election, Guardiola's party won an equal number of seats to the incumbent Spanish Socialist Workers' Party (PSOE).
+After at first refusing due to ideological differences, she formed a coalition government with Vox in which she would be president; the coalition collapsed due to national issues in 2024.

 Biography

+Early life and local politics

+Guardiola was born in Cáceres, Extremadura.
+When she was three years old, her father abandoned the household.
+She, her mother and her brother moved into her grandparents' house for financial reasons; she has two younger half-sisters from her mother's second marriage.
+She idolised Mother Teresa as a child.
+As of 2023, she is married and has a daughter and a son.

-Born in Cáceres, Extremadura, Guardiola graduated in Business Administration and Management, and Business Sciences, both from the University of Extremadura.
+Guardiola graduated in Business Administration and Management, and Business Sciences, both from the University of Extremadura.
 She then worked for over two decades as a civil servant within the Government of Extremadura.
+A member of the People's Party (PP), she was elected to her hometown's city hall in 2015, serving as the councillor in charge of the economy under mayor Elena Nevado.
+She won a second term in 2019, though her party lost control, and remained there until her resignation in July 2022.

+Election as regional party leader

 In 2022, Guardiola was the only candidate who received the necessary signatures to run for the leadership of the People's Party of Extremadura, replacing José Antonio Monago who had held the role since 2008.
 Her only previous experience in elected office was in her hometown's city council, where the PP was in opposition, and she became the first woman to lead one of the region's two major parties.
 She was chosen by national party leader Pablo Casado as part of a trend of the party selecting municipal politicians for regional candidacies, and the party endorsement was carried over by Casado's successor Alberto Núñez Feijóo.
 Fernando Pizarro, the three-term mayor of Plasencia – the fourth largest city in the region – ran a grassroots campaign but withdrew with a week remaining to focus on re-election, leaving Guardiola as the only candidate.